-As we sat in the kitchen with a copy of the Wall St. Journal and USA Today recently, my husband and I took a look at the graphs and the headlines.
+Dan and I sat at the kitchen table with a copy of the Wall St. Journal and USA Today recently.
+We took a look at the graphs and the headlines.
 The investment markets were certainly making a statement.
-We read a few articles looking for underlying causes that might create upheaval and talked about things like how the better-than-expected jobs report was actually a problem for “investors” and how higher interest rates could be a negative.
+We read a few articles looking for underlying causes that might create such upheaval.
+We talked about things like how the better-than-expected jobs report was actually a problem for “investors.”
+And continued with how higher interest rates could be a negative.
 These are situations that seem like they should have a positive impact on the markets.
 Yet, they cause concern and uncertainty among investors.

 Personally, I look at market volatility like dieting.
-Have you ever been in the situation where you lost quite a few pounds on a diet and felt that it was a great accomplishment?
-To celebrate, you ordered a burger and fries along with a chocolate milkshake…and, said “yes” to the bacon and cheese on that burger — thank you very much!
+Have you ever been in the situation where you lost quite a few pounds on a diet?
+As a result, you felt that it was a great accomplishment.
+Then, to celebrate, you ordered a burger and fries along with a chocolate milkshake!
+And, you said “yes” to the bacon and cheese on that burger — thank you very much!
 After all, you shed some pounds so now you can live it up.
 And up the scale goes.
-Those pounds packed on too darn quickly after you slid easily back to your old habits enjoying your favorite foods.
+Those pounds packed on so darn quickly after you slid easily back to your old habits.
+After all, burgers are among your favorite foods.

-Nutritionists refer to the ups and downs of eight loss and gain as “yo-yo” dieting.
+Nutritionists refer to the ups and downs of weight loss and gain as “yo-yo” dieting.
 You’re way down, you’re way up, way down, way up.
 It’s a vicious, emotional cycle that many of us deal with throughout our lives.
-We acknowledge it happens, but rather than get on the scale every morning to assess the real “damage” of aforementioned cheeseburger, we don’t look.
+We acknowledge it happens.
+But rather than get on the scale every morning to assess the real “damage” of aforementioned cheeseburger, we don’t look.
 Instead, we order a salad for lunch and try to get on track with more consistently healthy eating.
 That’s the right approach.
-Don’t knock yourself for the slippery slide down; look forward and move ahead.
+Don’t knock yourself for the slippery slide down.
+Instead, look forward and move ahead.

 Sit tight.
 Don’t look at your accounts.
 It doesn’t matter what their valuation is today.
 It will be different tomorrow.
 You just don’t know if it will be better or worse.
 Just be aware and breathe.